 It has a permanently charged capsule because manufacturers fix the stationary backplate (not the diaphragm) to its electret material.
 In that way, the diaphragm accuracy and the electret's durability increase as it is now immobile.

 Foil electret microphone/ Diaphragm-type microphone

-Instead of having a different diaphragm/front-plate coated with electret film, foil electret mic has its electret material as its diaphragm.
-Despite a foil electret being the most common type, it has the lowest quality, and it is because electret films as diaphragms perform poorly.
+Instead of having a different diaphragm/front plate coated with electret film, a foil electret mic has its electret material as its diaphragm.
+Despite a foil electret being the most common type, it has the lowest quality, and it is because electret films, as diaphragms, perform poorly.